informsarfu/Schedule-Planner/README.md

 ## Usage

-    Click on a date on the calendar to add a new event.
+- Click on a date on the calendar to add a new event.
-    Click on an existing event to view its details.
+- Click on an existing event to view its details.
-    Edit or delete events as needed.
+- Edit or delete events as needed.

+## Contact Information

+For any queries, please reach me at informsarfu98@gmail.com or sshahna2@asu.edu